|Trail Features:||Alpine Lake, Outstanding Views|

 The hike to Lake Helene begins from the Bear Lake Trailhead, located at the end of Bear Lake Road, 9 miles from the turn-off at Highway 36.
 Due to the extreme popularity of the area you may want to consider using the free park shuttle to reach the trailhead during peak tourist season.

-From the trailhead hikers will immediately make a right turn onto the Bear Lake Loop Trail.
-After a short walk along the eastern shore of Bear Lake you'll make another right turn onto the trail that leads towards Odessa Lake and Flattop Mountain.
-From here the trail passes through a nice aspen grove as it begins ascending the slopes of the Bierstadt Moraine.
+From the trailhead hikers will immediately turn right onto the Bear Lake Loop Trail.
+After a short walk along the shore of Bear Lake you'll make another right turn onto the trail that leads towards Odessa Lake and Flattop Mountain.
+From here the trail passes through a pleasant aspen grove as it ascends the slopes of the Bierstadt Moraine.

 Roughly one-half mile from the trailhead you'll reach the trail that leads to Bierstadt Lake and the Mill Creek Basin.
 Hikers should turn left at this junction to continue on towards Lake Helene.